jpSimkins/Drupal2WordPress-Plugin/README.md

 ## Import Options
 * **Content (Drupal nodes)**
     - You can associate Drupal node types to WordPress post types.
-    - You can associate Drupal vocabulary types to WordPress taxonomies.
     - All nodes are imported with their original owner user id (if users are imported, otherwise you can choose the user ID to associate all content to), timestamp, published or unpublished state.
     - With regards to SEO, Drupal's leading 'content/' prefix for any page is removed.
         - Drupal was more forgiving with malformed aliases (slugs), this plugin will clean the alias to a proper slug.